Lightning-AI/pytorch-lightning/docs/source/common/lightning_module.rst

 This is not recommended when using a single optimizer, instead it's recommended when using 2+ optimizers AND you are an expert user.
 Most useful for research like reinforcement learning, sparse coding and GAN research.

-In the multi-optimizer case, ignore the optimizer_idx flag and use the optimizers directly
+In the multi-optimizer case, ignore the ``optimizer_idx`` argument and use the optimizers directly

 .. code-block:: python